maheshtnk/HelloWorld/README.md

 # HelloWorld
-This is a hello world program to print the below display the below details.
+This is a hello world program to display the below details.

 • Applications Version.
 • Last Commit SHA.